Photo: Ben Corda

 We'd all like to think things like this are going to be an After School Special and everyone's okay at the end of the hour, but...life isn't like that.
 Vince and I have had a lot of therapy about our relationship and separation and how to deal with the fact that we will always be tied together because of our love for each other, and our love for Madeleine.
 We have learned to be as honest and open with each other as we can, and that has helped tremendously.
 We are all adjusting.
 This is new to all of us.
 We have all had long talks about what this means for each one of us, and where life will take us from here.
 It's been difficult at times, obviously.
 But there is also great happiness in coming clean.
 Despite the difficulties, we are all very excited about our respective new life paths; we are all doing as well as we can and loving each other the best we can, and we are always going to be a family no matter what.

-I am gay.
+I am gay for ladies.
 It took me a long time to be able to say those words without shame, or embarrassment, or feeling like a fraud.
 It should be a happy thing, though, no?
 When I think about this journey, I'm reminded of my friend Sarah's favorite phrase: Learn it, live it, love it.
 That has been hard to do, but I am trying.
 And my little family is trying too: they somehow still love me, which in my mind is a miracle, because I was so afraid to lose them.
 Incredibly, it's brought us all closer, and in that sense, I couldn't have asked for a better outcome.
 I am so, so fortunate to be surrounded with their love and support.

 Most of all, I am thankful that I can give the people I love the most the love and support they need in return.
 And I am so excited to finally be able to share who I actually am -- a real, whole person over here, living, making mistakes, finding love, figuring out what it means to be honest and present and happy.
 It has been incredibly hard at times -- but so incredibly good, too.
 I am grateful in equal parts for both.
 I am also thankful to be a part of a growing chorus of people who are stepping up, and out, to tell our stories.
 It makes me proud to be a member of this community.